 Students are encouraged to look out for each other and to talk to teachers and older peers about any bullying they have experienced or witnessed.

 We participate in the National Day of Action against Bullying and Violence.

-For further information about our engagement and wellbeing initiatives, please see our Student Wellbeing and Engagement policy/Student Engagement Policy.
+For further information about our engagement and wellbeing initiatives, please see our Student Wellbeing and Engagement policy

 Incident Response

 Reporting concerns to Warragul Primary School.